 Although these large 1000 kronen note bear the date 1902, they were actually issued in 1919 (P59 & P61) At the end of the First World War, the Austrian Hungarian Empire was broken up and Austria became an independent Republic.
 They are densely engraved in blue.
 The front features a young girl in a frame with garlands of flowers in her hair. while the back features a young girl to the left and right with a patterned design below (P61).

-Although this large 1000 kronen note bears the date 1902, it was actually issued in 1919 (P59) At the end of the First World War, the Austrian Hungarian Empire was broken up and Austria became an independent Republic.
+Although this large 1000 kronen note bears the date 1902, it was issued in 1919 (P59) At the end of the First World War, the Austrian Hungarian Empire was broken up and Austria became an independent Republic.
 They are densely engraved in blue.
 The front has a young girl in a frame with garlands of flowers in her hair.
-A crowned double headed eagle is at the centre.
+A crowned double-headed eagle is at the centre.
 The back is the same with the addition of an overprint in red of Deutscheossterriech alongside.
 Available here in Crisp GEF/Unc.

 During the Second World War, Croatia was under German Occupation.
 Notes were issued for the duration and this 1000 kuna note is from that series (P4) It is dated 1941 and is available in Very Fine- Good Very Fine condition.
 It’s densely engraved with a young girl to the left.
 Security features include thick fibres scattered randomly.